The Difference between Inbound and Outbound Marketing

 If only it were as straightforward as a simple "yay" or "nay" one way or the other.
 No two businesses are alike, so take an objective look at your own marketing efforts and figure out what's working and what isn't.
 If there is a new market you'd like to reach, consider how you can reach them in ways you aren't at the moment.

 The real joy of these two marketing methods is that they aren't mutually exclusive.
 There's no need to pick a side.
 Maintain what has been proven to work for your company in the past; but research appropriate and interesting ways of reaching new markets.
-It's this approach that is key to effective marketing - test, analyse and refine.
+It's this approach that is key to effective marketing - test, analyze and refine.

 Different industries may find more success with inbound than outbound or vice versa, but sometimes doing things differently to your peers can really pay off.